Troubleshoot Resource Connectors and Connector Groups

 Stop a Connector

-if you need to stop a connector for any reason, power it off from within the deployment environment (AWS, VMware, etc.)
+If you need to stop a Resource Connector for any reason, power it off from within the deployment environment (for example: AWS, VMware, Azure).

 Unable to Revoke or Delete a Connector

-This includes the inability of Secure Access to automatically delete an inactive connector.
+This includes the inability of Secure Access to automatically delete an inactive resource connector.

 This situation is likely to be temporary and self-repairing, and can occur even if the connector is still passing traffic to private resources.
-If the problem does not resolve itself, run Connector Diagnostics (CLI).
+If the problem does not resolve itself, run diagnostics on the resource connector.
+For more information, see Connector Diagnostics (CLI).

 Connector-Related Status Graphs are not Current